kilowhat/kilowhat.net/_extensions/formulaire.md

 **Special form types**: choose the type of form.
 See [Introduction](#introduction) for the explanation of the different types.

+*A note on group- or tag- scoped forms*: when you change the groups of a user or the tags of a discussion, existing forms and submissions are not detached.
+There is currently no special handling for this situation, so you should avoid changing the groups or tags if you can avoid it.
+The data might remain visible even when the group or tag no longer matches the original, and it might become impossible to edit it without reverting the group or tag change.

-**Show in sign up**: show fields inside of the sign up modal in addition to the user profile.
+**Show in sign up**: show fields inside the sign up modal in addition to the user profile.
 Only available for user profiles.
 When you enable this option, you must also verify that the permissions allow "Everyone / non-enabled members" to view and submit the form.
 *Available since version 1.2.0.*

+**Show in discussion composer**: show fields inside the Flarum discussion composer.
+Only available for discussion fields.
+If a form is restricted to a specific tag, the fields will only appear in the composer after that tag has been selected.
+The entered data is preserved even if the tag is removed and re-added during the course of writing the discussion.
+*Available since version 1.7.0*

 **Automatically create discussions from form submission**: only available for discussion fields.
 When disabled, submissions can only be created from an existing discussion page.